Missouri Nursing License Requirements

 3. Submit the Application for a License in Registered Nursing.

-The applicant must have their signature on the application documents notarized and should include a personal photograph 2 inches by 2 inches in size with the application.10 Section VI of the application form must be signed and sealed by a nursing program administrator.10
+The applicant must have their signature on the application documents notarized and should include a personal photograph two inches by two inches in size with the application.10 Section VI of the application form must be signed and sealed by a nursing program administrator.10

 In Missouri, a graduate of an approved program in professional or registered nursing is permitted to practice as a registered nurse under supervision for a maximum of 90 days following graduation or until the results of the National Council Licensure Examination are received, whichever occurs first.10 Nurses who practice beyond the approved timeline may be denied approval to test and obtain a nursing license.10